 Uric acid is a byproduct of the breakdown of naturally occurring chemical compounds called purines which exist in our bodies’ cells and at varying concentrations in the cells of the food we eat.

-Around 30 percent of the uric acid produced in our bodies is derived from the food we digest.
+The food we eat accounts for some 30 percent of the uric acid produced in our bodies.
 So diet can play an important role in proper gout management.
 Some types of food are high in purines, some have moderately high levels, and some have low levels of purine.

 For someone with gout the key is to completely avoid high purine foods, limit moderately-high-purine foods and consume low-purine foods as normal.